axiros/docutools/src/lcdoc/mkdocs/lp/plugs/python/pyplugs/lprunner/docs/index.md

 This currently works for [bash mode](../../bash/), with or without sessions and is intended to allow users, trusting you, complex installation automation without tedious copy paste processes.

+## Tech
+The `show('lprunner')` statement causes the markdown source of the page to be copied over to site dir, as `runner.md`, so that it is available to be downloaded by a http client, contained within the `mdrun` script.

 ## Requirements